Taiji With Eldan

 Registration: Join theDock online or email community@thedockvictoria.com; no need to register for this class specifically.

-We practice outdoors in a shaded public plaza when the weather permits, and have a sheltered semi-indoor space available for when it doesn’t. theDock has washrooms, tea, coffee, and water available.
+Weather permitting, we practice outdoors in a public plaza that offers sun and shade.
+There is a sheltered semi-indoor space available for when it doesn’t. theDock has washrooms, tea, coffee, and water available.

 COVID policy: